MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 ```

 The last field we have to update is `HashedPassword`.
 I'm gonna cut
-this piece of code from here,
+this piece of code from here.

 ```go
 hashedPassword, err := util.HashPassword(req.GetPassword())